What's next for Ghislaine Maxwell after guilty verdict?

 HOW EXACTLY DO YOU PRONOUNCE ‘GHISLAINE’?

-Think French.
 Hard “g,” silent “s.”
-First syllable: “ghee,” like the clarified butter.
+Think “ghee,” like the clarified butter.
 If it helps, the cover of the New York Post — run by Rupert Murdoch, a rival of Maxwell’s late media baron father — the day after the verdict: “GHILTY!”

 HOW MUCH PRISON TIME DOES GHISLAINE MAXWELL FACE?